Teaching Fields

 Instructor

-HIST 3890, Creative Inquiry in History: The Woodland Cemetery Preservation and Memorial Project, Clemson University, Fall 2021, Spring 2022, Fall 2022.
+HIST 3890, Creative Inquiry in History: The Cemetery Preservation and Memorial Project, Clemson University, Fall 2021 – Spring 2024.

 Teaching Assistant